kwaschny/unwanted-twitch/tests/acceptance-tests.md

 ## Test Case: Blacklisting tags works in categories directory
 1. Open [twitch.tv/directory](https://www.twitch.tv/directory).
-- [ ] A label named "X" is on the right side of each tag label below the covers.
+- [ ] A label named "X" is on the right side (Firefox: at the bottom) of each tag label below the covers.
 2. Click on one of the labels.
 - [ ] A prompt asks you to confirm your action.
 - [ ] The cover disappeared without leaving behind an empty space.